Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Conclusion

 \section{Conclusion}

-In this work, a novel memetic algorithm, dubbed METS, is proposed to solve the Green Vehicle Routing Problem with Private Capacitated Alternative Fuel Stations (GVRP-PCAFS).
-METS incorporates three key novelties that strengthen the coordination between global and local search processes.
+In this work, a novel memetic algorithm, dubbed METS, is proposed to solve the Green Vehicle Routing Problem with Private Capacitated Alternative Fuel Stations (GrVRP-PCAFS).
+METS incorporates three key components that strengthen the coordination between exploration and exploitation.
 The effectiveness of METS has been validated through extensive experiments on both existing benchmark sets and a newly introduced large-scale benchmark set based on real-world logistics data.
 Compared to existing approaches, METS discovered new best-known solutions on 31 out of 40 benchmark instances, achieving substantial improvements in solution quality.

 Several promising directions for future research can be identified.
 First, the proposed SCTS strategy, which generates diverse solutions by considering different constraints separately, combined with the fitness evaluation function for controlling diversity and feasibility, presents a new general idea of applying EAs to solve various VRP variants with complex constraints.
-Hence, we plan to explore this idea on other VRP variants beyond GVRP-PCAFS.
-Second, extending GVRP-PCAFS into a multi-objective optimization framework could address practical needs by balancing travel time with service quality and fleet utilization while ensuring customer satisfaction~\cite{hanhuangMultiobj}.
+Hence, we plan to explore this idea on other VRP variants beyond GrVRP-PCAFS.
+Second, extending GrVRP-PCAFS into a multi-objective optimization framework could address practical needs by balancing travel time with service quality and fleet utilization while ensuring customer satisfaction~\cite{hanhuangMultiobj}.
 Third, applying METS to more dynamic and complex logistics scenarios, particularly extra-large benchmark instances~\cite{lixiaodongLarge}, would enhance its effectiveness and scalability in real-world applications.
 Finally, given recent advances in using large language models (LLMs) for solving routing problems~\cite{liu1,KCTANllm}, investigating the integration of METS with LLMs for parameter recommendation and operator design presents an interesting research direction.